decebals/wicket-dashboard/README.md

     Dashboard dashboard = ...;
     add(new DashboardPanel("dashboard", new Model<Dashboard>(dashboard)));

-If you need an dashboard context object in your wicket panel than implements **DashbaordContextAware** (see _AddWidgetPanel_ from demo).
+If you need an dashboard context object in your wicket panel than implements **DashboardContextAware** (see _AddWidgetPanel_ from demo).

 For more information please see the demo sources.